| [Sitemap] [Contact Us] [FAQs] [Related Link] [Graphical]|

 Legal advice however will be given to individuals who are tenants/owners of a building and who come to seek advice in their individual capacity as owner/occupier/tenant of a building but not to incorporated owners or members seeking advice on behalf of incorporated owners.

-(3) Cases not involving a legal problem; for example how to apply for public housing, how to apply for passport in another country;
+(3) Cases not involving a legal problem and the applicants wish to be advised on the general procedural guidelines on, for example, how to apply for public housing, how to apply for passport in another country etc;

 (4) Applicants who have been granted Legal Aid;